Last Updated on

 Things to Do in Winchester VA

-TOUR: Patsy Cline Home.
-Dirt poor, Winchester-born Virginia Hensley had moved 19 times before settling in this house with her mother at age 16.
+Dirt poor, Winchester-born Virginia Hensley moved 19 times before settling in this house with her mother at age 16.
 She lived here from 1948 until 1957 – the longest the country music star ever lived in one place.

-“Ginny,” by all accounts a “wild” girl, went on to win the Arthur Godfry Talent Scout competition in 1957, married Gerald Cline, changed her name to Patsy, divorced Cline and married Charlie Dick (who is still alive as of October 2014) and went on to fame and fortune before dying tragically in a plane crash in 1963 at 31 years old.
+“Ginny,” by all accounts a “wild” girl, went on to win the Arthur Godfry Talent Scout competition in 1957.
+She subsequently married Gerald Cline, changed her name to Patsy, divorced Cline, and married Charlie Dick, and went on to fame and fortune before dying tragically in a plane crash in 1963 at 31 years old.

-VISIT: Old Courthouse Civil War Museum.
-Located in the Pedestrian Mall, this stately courthouse was built in 1840, in use until 1987, and opened as a Civil War Museum in 2001.
+Located in the Pedestrian Mall, this stately courthouse was built in 1840, and in use until 1987.
+Then, in 2001, it opened as a Civil War Museum.
 Start in the original courtroom, where the judge sat above defendants and lawyers, for a great photo op.

-Built to look like a barn, you’ll find “Old Jake” – a fireman weathervane pot-marked by bullet holes – staring down at you beneath a ceiling made from Douglas fir trees along with videos, films, country home dioramas juxtaposing an 1830’s kitchen with a 1930’s kitchen, and the complete dining room from Glen Burnie – the late 1700’s manor house which you can also visit.
+Built to look like a barn, you’ll find “Old Jake” – a fireman weathervane pot-marked by bullet holes – staring down at you beneath a ceiling made from Douglas fir trees.
+Also find videos, films, country home dioramas juxtaposing an 1830’s kitchen with a 1930’s kitchen, and the complete dining room from Glen Burnie – the late 1700’s manor house which you can also visit.

 In fact, the acres of gardens at Glen Burnie are an attraction here in and of themselves, with water features and Asian flourishes.
 A healthy reason to get outside and wander.
 Open Tues-Sun 10-4, $10 adults, kids under 12 free.